pariporwal27/snake-game-ai-/README.md

 * The AI starts with random moves
 * Learns progressively through rewards
-* Performance improves with more training
+* improves with more training
 * Best score increases over time